Yolantele/CV/README.md

 #### Creative Problem-solving

-I believe a problem at hand can be an opportunity for creative solution that adds adds to the value of product.
-In the past, I relied on these skills for developing product prototypes that meet tight safety regulations, low-costs, restricted manufacturing methods and promotional product time constrains.
-I continue on growing this skill since the early days at young physicists school where the foundations for approaching seemingly large problem in small bites.
+I enjoy problem-solving and see it as a creative process.
+In the past, I relied on these skills for developing product prototypes that had to satisfy many constraints: extensive safety regulations, low-cost per unit, restricted manufacturing methods and tight deadlines.
+I started developing this skill since the early days at young physicists school,  where I learned the value of pproaching large problems in small-size steps.

 ####  Sound Communication

-I place huge value on good quality communication in which ever context it appears: coding or collaborating.
+I place huge value on good quality communication in whichever context it appears: coding or collaborating with colleagues.
-An example inside the context of team-work, would be mentoring a junior product designer with anxiety disorder.
+An example inside the context of team-work, would be the time I had to mentor a junior product designer with anxiety disorder.
 It placed huge reliance on my communication skills.
-I had to be clear yet considerate of triggering anxiety attacks, that she occasionally suffered from at work.
-In the end her most proud work was produced on the two McDonald’s Happy Meal programs we worked on together under my lead.I hope to translate this skill into developing eloquent, well designed code, programs and future projects.
+I had to be clear yet considerate of triggering anxiety attacks, that she occasionally experienced at work.
+In the end her most proud work was produced on the two McDonald’s Happy Meal programs we worked on together under my lead.
+I hope to continue to bring high-value with this skill.

 #### High-performance Attitude

 I find that a healthy amount of enthusiasm and joy has only served me thus far in maintaining high quality productivity.
-In addition to that, I see a considerable amount of value in practicing mindfulness and stress-relief techniques as tools to aid my high-performance goals such as completing olympic distance Triathlon or becoming a full-stack web developer through Makers Academy.
+In addition to that, I see a considerable amount of value in practicing mindfulness and stress-relief techniques as tools to aid my high-performance goals.
+I attribute some successes to this,  such as completing olympic-distance Triathlon and also becoming a junior developer at Makers Academy :]